Create an Airwallex account today

 How to choose the right virtual bank account in Singapore

-• Global reach.
-Check the provider’s global reach to ensure it supports the markets you do business with.
-A bank or fintech with a strong global presence can offer lower international transfer fees and support local payment methods.
+• Global reach: Make sure the provider supports the markets you operate in, with lower international transfer fees and local payment methods.

 Virtual account for global businesses in Singapore: Airwallex Business Account